doars/doars/packages/doars/README.md

   made available in an $events context and the most recent event is also available in the $event context.
 If set without a specific value then 500 will be used.
+- `{Boolean} document = false` Listen for the event on the document, instead of the element the directive is placed on.
+- `{Number} held = null` Only fire the event if the key, mouse, or pointer was held down for the amount of time in milliseconds specified.
+This modifier can only be used in combination with the `keydown`, `mousedown`, and `pointerdown` events.
+- `{Number} hold = null` Only fire the event after the amount of time specified has been elapsed and the key, mouse, or pointer has been held down.
+This modifier can only be used in combination with the `keydown`, `mousedown`, and `pointerdown` events.
+The key difference with the held modifier is this fires as soon as the time has elapsed.
 - `{Boolean} meta = false` Whether the meta (command or windows) key needs to held for the directive to fire.
 - `{Boolean} once = false` WWhether the `once` option needs to be enabled when